MariusZerni/moving-to-mars/README.md

 ```

 ## Challenges
-- The biggest challenge of this project was creating the logic of making the enemies move in the right direction.
+The biggest challenge of this project was creating the logic of making the enemies move in the right direction.
 The logic that I created with incrementing/decrementing the enemy position was working only till the enemies reached the end of the row.
-For that I had to come up with another logic to make them move down one row and then move them in the opposite diection.
+For that, I had to come up with another logic to make move down one row and then move them in the opposite direction.

 ## Wins
-- My biggest challenge was also my biggest win.
-I knew from the start, once I'll have this logic working, I'm half way through.
-Even though it took me a bit more time than I expected, having that done I've ended up having a better understanding on how to create algorithms in JavaScript.
+My biggest challenge was also my biggest win.
+I knew from the start, once I had had have this logic working, I would have been half way through.
+Even though it took me a bit more time than I expected, having that done, I've ended up having a better understanding on how to create algorithms in JavaScript.

 ## Potential future features
 - Adding difficulty levels
 - More & better sounds

 ## Lessons learned
 - Spending more time on planning at the beginning
 - Testing the code